Clemapfel/mousetrap/docs/00_index.md

 Welcome to the documentation of mousetrap, a GTK4-based GUI engine.

-This documentatino features an [installation guide](01_installation.md), [manual](02_signals.md) and [index of functions](./annotated.html).
-To access the codebase directly, please visit [mousetraps GitHub page](https://github.com/clemapfel/mousetrap) instead.
+This documentation features an [installation guide](01_installation.md), [manual](02_signals.md) and [index of functions](./annotated.html).
+To access the codebase directly, visit [mousetraps GitHub page](https://github.com/clemapfel/mousetrap) instead.

 ## Introduction

-GTK4 is extremely powerful, well-optimized, and utterly inscrutable.
-Mousetrap aims to address this by wrapping most of GTK4 in an easy-to-use, easy-to-understand, shiny new coat.
+GTK4 is extremely powerful, well-optimized, and... utterly inscrutable.
+Mousetrap aims to address this last part,  wrapping most of GTK4 in an easy-to-use, easy-to-understand, shiny new coat.

-It adds fully abstracted OpenGL-based native rendering capabilities, as well as audio-playback, making mousetrap a fully features multi-media GUI engine.
+It adds fully abstracted, OpenGL-based, native rendering capabilities, as well as audio playback, making mousetrap a fully featured multimedia GUI engine.

-Mousetrap empowers user to create applications and widgets within a few minutes, as opposed to days.
+Mousetrap empowers user to create applications and widgets after a few minutes, as opposed to days.

+\note User the table of contents on the left of the page to navigate different chapters of mousetraps manual

 ---

 ### Use Cases

 Mousetrap is ideal for:
-+ complex desktop applications for Windows, Mac, and/or Linux
++ complex desktop applications for Linux, Mac, and/or Windows
 + applications for illustration / animation
 + 2D video games only controlled with a mouse, keyboard, and/or touchscreen